Perry Orchestras Handbook 2019-2020

 PLAYING TESTS AND CHAIR PLACEMENTS

-During the grading period playing test may be retaken but only once as he/she wishes for a better grade.
+During the grading period playing test may be retaken once for a better grade.
 It will be student’s responsibility to arrange a time with the orchestra director to come in before or after school to make up missed tests or retake a test.
 A zero will be scored for missed test until it is made up.
 Seating will not be changed on the basis of a retake test.

 All grades close one week prior to the end of a quarter.
 No test may be made up or retaken after this date.
 Competition is a part of life, but it is not the only part; enjoy the challenges, celebrate the successes and learn from your mistakes.

-A wise musician once said, “One day without practice I notice.
-Two days without practice my friends notice.
-Three days, and the whole world notices”.
-This statement emphasizes how important to practice your musical instrument, professional or not.
-So practicing your instrument is homework in orchestra and each student is expected to practice a minimum four days a week.
-Practice checks may occur at any time and may be performed with a stand partner, or your section.
-Be prepared for periodic practice checks – they count toward your grade in orchestra class!
+Practicing your instrument is homework in orchestra and each student is expected to practice a minimum of four days a week.
+This year practice records will be collected every two weeks.
+Music checks may occur at any timeand may be performed with your stand partner or individually.
+Be prepared for periodic music checks - they count toward your grade in orchestra class.

 All Perry General School policies for behavior and attendance from the Student Handbook are observed.
 The student handbook will be reviewed in the first period class on the first day of school.